wolffshots/esp32-ds18b20/README.md

 See [esp32-ds18b20-example](https://github.com/DavidAntliff/esp32-ds18b20-example) for an example that supports single and multiple devices on a single bus.

+This fork has been extended to implement some of the functionality of the example above.

 ## Features

 In cooperation with the underlying esp32-owb component, this component includes: